arieslee99/BCS_Hackathon_2023/README.md

-# BCS Hackathon 2023 - Workflow Whiz
+# BCS Hacks 2023 - Workflow Whiz

 As students, we have very busy schedules.
 Some currently available task managers have many features and functionalities, which can be a bit overwhelming.
 Creating a schedule or to do list should be quick and easy - it shouldn't be as difficult as studying for our exam next week!